Plumsail/documents-docs/source/flow/how-tos/documents/batch-convert-docx-to-pdf.rst

 Microsoft Flow details
 ~~~~~~~~~~~~~~~~~~~~~~

-This is the library with DOCX documents on my SharePoint tenant
+This is the library with DOCX documents in my SharePoint tenant

 .. image:: ../../../_static/img/flow/how-tos/documents-library.png
    :alt: Documents